0x8000-0000/samx-java/README.md

 hand-written parser.

 SAMx-Java is a separate implementation in Java using a parser generator thus intending to formalize the grammar.
-Also this implementation will experiment with more complex conditions attached to various flows and other elements.
+Also, this implementation will experiment with more complex conditions attached to various flows and other elements.